kidonng/scoop-docs/package/docs/docs/concepts/The-Current-Version-Alias.md

-# The 'Current' Version Alias
+# The "Current" Version Alias

 The `current` directory for apps is a special alias directory which points to the currently installed version of that app.